preethielumalai/preethielumalai/README.md

-- 👋 Hi there , I’m @preethielumalai
+Hi there , I’m Preethi Elumalai 👋

 I am a Data Analyst, Machine Learning and Python Enthusiast.
 I like to explore new things, enhancing and expanding my knowledge each and every day!
 I like to play with data, execute analytical experiments, to create a positive impact across various domains and industries.